On optimal prediction of missing functional data with memory: Bridge prediction laws for partially observed Gaussian processes

 \begin{thm} Suppose $X$ satisfies Assumption \ref{assu:standing} and that $\textbf{R}_{N}$ has full rank.
 Then for any $t\in [0,T]\setminus \Delta_N$ we have

 where $\textbf{a}(t) = (a_1(t),\ldots,a_N(t))^T$ is given by

 Moreover, if the sequence $\mathcal{F}_{\Delta_N}, N\geq 1$ increases to $\mathcal{F}_\Delta$, then

-in $L^2(\Omega)$. \end{thm} It is worth emphasizing that Theorem \ref{thm:discrete} provides a ready-to-use practical approach for prediction based on the covariances $\textbf{R}_N$ and $\textbf{b}_N$ only.
+in $L^2(\Omega)$. \end{thm} Note that the Gaussian prediction formulas \eqref{eq:discrete-predictor}-\eqref{eq:vector-a} in the discrete setting are well-known (see, for example, \cite{BerlThom2004}).
+For the sake of completeness, we however present their proofs.
+Even so, it is worth emphasizing that Theorem \ref{thm:discrete} provides a ready-to-use practical approach for prediction based on the covariances $\textbf{R}_N$ and $\textbf{b}_N$ only.
 Moreover, the assumption that $\mathcal{F}_{\Delta_N}$ is increasing is also natural, as this includes, e.g., the case where $\Delta_N\subset\Delta_{N+1}$ and, at each step, the new sample point is chosen uniformly from $\Delta$ and $N\rightarrow\infty$.
 Note that, in general, it is a challenging task to find the correct solution to the integral equations in Theorem \ref{thm:Gaussian-fredholm-prediction} or Theorem \ref{thm:Gaussian-prediction}.
 The convergence provided in Theorem~\ref{thm:discrete} avoids this difficulty.
-Note that on the other hand, discretization in Theorem \ref{thm:discrete} corresponds to the discrete approximation to the integral equations, and hence the convergence depends heavily on the chosen grid $\Delta_N$.
+Note that, on the other hand, discretization in Theorem \ref{thm:discrete} corresponds to the discrete approximation to the integral equations, and hence the convergence depends heavily on the chosen grid $\Delta_N$.
 This is also visible in Proposition \ref{prop:convergence-rate} which provides the rate of convergence.